A Time to Act: The Beginning of the Fritz Kolbe Story, 1900–1943, Part 2

 During the spring of 1942, it became obvious to Kolbe that the only way to make a satisfactory contact with the Allies would be on neutral territory.
 Switzerland seemed to him the best place.
 He knew the country and had friends there, but to get to Switzerland, he would have to furnish a valid reason for an exit permit.
 That spring Kolbe asked his superiors if he could take a brief vacation, skiing in the Swiss Alps, or Italy, telling them it did not matter which country.
 They turned down his request.41

-Kolbe's Contacts with
+Kolbe's Contacts with the Opposition

 Although unable to leave Germany, Kolbe continued his association with members of the opposition.
 Besides his anti-Nazi contacts within the Foreign Office, Kolbe also had ties to the opposition movement through Dr. Ferdinand Sauerbruch.
 One center of anti-Nazi sentiment in Berlin was the university hospital directed by Sauerbruch, the most famous surgeon in Germany during the Third Reich.
 Kolbe was engaged, pending his divorce, to Sauerbruch's secretary.
 Sauerbruch had initially supported Hitler and the Nazi Party and was often called upon to operate on important Nazi leaders, including Propaganda Minister Goebbels, and he even performed a throat operation on Hitler in 1940.42